alexlobera/leanjs_OLD_NX/src/pages/blog/react-forms-controlled-and-uncontrolled-components.md

 What is a web form?
 It’s a sort of container that holds some data (state) that can be sent to a server for processing.
 There are three main concerns forms will have to deal with:

 - Handleing **form validation** of the data the user enters.
-React doesn’t provide any mechanism for this.
+React doesn’t provide any implementation for this.
 - Handling **form submission**.
-React doesn’t provide any mechanism for this.
+React doesn’t provide any implementation for this.
 - Getting values in and out of **form state**.
 There are two approaches that React provides to handle the state of the form called controlled and uncontrolled components

 ## Form state